raiden-network/raiden/.github/ISSUE_TEMPLATE/bug_report.md

 5. Did you stop / restart your Ethereum node while Raiden was running?
 6. Did you switch from one Ethereum node to another? example: switching from a local Ethereum node to an Infura one.
 7. Is Raiden REST API protected from public access?

+-->

+## Problem Definition

+Provide a description of what is the current problem and why you are raising this issue.
+If it's a bug please describe what was the unexpected thing that occured and what was the expected behaviour.

+Raiden also logs debug information to the `raiden-debug.log` file.
+Please attach it to the issue as it may help us find the source of the issue faster.

 ### System Description